plaberge/nhlstats/README.md

 ### TeamGameStats Class Methods
 METHOD NAME | Input Variable(s) | Output
 ------------|-------------------|-------
-TeamGameStats(JObject json, int teamId) | json (JObject) -> A sub-document of the JSON document used with the BoxScore JSON document. | Populates a BoxScore object with one team's team-based stats for the game.
+TeamGameStats(JObject json, int teamId) | json (JObject) -> A sub-document of the JSON document used with the BoxScore JSON document. ; teamId -> the ID of the Team | Populates a BoxScore object with one team's team-based stats for the game.
-TeamGameStats(JObject json, int teamdId, int featureFlag) | json (JObject) ; featureFlag (int) | DEPRECATED; NOT BEING MAINTAINED.
+TeamGameStats(JObject json, int teamdId, int featureFlag) | json (JObject) ;  teamId -> the ID of the Team; featureFlag (int) | DEPRECATED; NOT BEING MAINTAINED.

 ## TeamRecord (extends base class Team)